aalteirac/spcs_builder/readme.md

 - Modify the AccountAdmin credentials and account name

-- Choose a password for the new user
+- Choose a password for the new SCPCS user, user name is hardcoded: test_spcs_usr, chenge it directly in the code if needed

+- In main.py, add the prefix for all Snowflake Object creation (line 10):

+    app='GRAFANA'

-- In main.py, point to your yaml definition file (line 250):
+- In main.py, point to your yaml definition file (line 11):

     spcs_yaml_file='yaml/sample_grafana.yaml'

-- point to the docker local image name (line 251)
+- point to the docker local image(s) name (line 12)

-    spcs_docker_image='grafana/grafana'
+    spcs_docker_image=['grafana/grafana']